Information about Sabtang Lighthouse

-Sabtang Lighthouse is the only lighthouse built in the Sabtang Island.
-Through the years, the lighthouse had become one of the iconic landmarks of the island, mainly because it is the first human-made edifice that welcomes guests upon their arrival at San Vicente Port.
+Sabtang Lighthouse is the only lighthouse on Sabtang Island.
+The lighthouse is one of the island's iconic landmarks, mainly because it is the first man-made edifice structure that welcomes guests upon their arrival at San Vicente Port.

-In the early 2000s, the beacon was part of a project led by the late representative Butch Abad together with Basco and Tayid lighthouses.
-The three were primarily built to lead seamen across the Pacific Ocean and West Philippine Sea, but eventually they became tourist spots.
+In the early 2000s, the beacon was part of a project with Basco and Tayid Lighthouses, led by the late representative Butch Abad.
+The three were built primarily to lead seamen across the Pacific Ocean and West Philippine Sea, but eventually, they became tourist spots.

-Sabtang Lighthouse was built near the border of a cliff at the San Vicente Port.
-At this height, the beacon is overlooking the Balintang Channel, the port, and the centro.
+The lighthouse was built near the border of a cliff at the San Vicente Port.
+At this height, the beacon overlooks the Balintang Channel, the port, and the Centro.
 The whole of the structure is best viewed from the port.

-The Sabtang Lighthouse offers a 360 view of the nearby sceneries, the seascape and surrounding islands on one side and the green landscape and rolling hills on the other side.
+The Sabtang Lighthouse offers a 360-degree view of the nearby sceneries, with the seascape and surrounding islands on one side and the green landscape and rolling hills on the other.

 You can explore Sabtang Lighthouse for free, but note that you need to pay an environmental fee of PhP200 when you enter Sabtang Island.
 If you are visiting the island as part of a Batanes tour, this may already be included in the package.